royokello/iml-cull/README.md

 Where `<root_directory>` is the path to your project folder containing the `src` directory with your images.

 **Features:**
-- Displays images one at a time from the source directory
-- Simple interface with "Cull" and "Keep" buttons
+- Simple interface with "Keep" and "Cull" buttons
+- Images displayed at a maximum height of 384px
-- Navigation buttons to move between images
+- Navigation controls: Previous, Next, and Random buttons
+- Statistics dashboard showing Keep, Cull, Unlabeled, and Total counts
+- Support for removing labels
+- Selective labeling capability
 - Automatically saves labels to `cull_labels.csv`
-- Remembers your previous choices if you restart the application

 **Workflow:**
 1. Start the application and navigate to `http://127.0.0.1:5000` in your browser
-2. Review each image and click either "Cull" or "Keep"
-3. Use "Prev" and "Next" buttons to navigate through your image collection
+2. Label images as "Keep" or "Cull" as needed
+3. Navigate through images using Prev, Next, or Random buttons
+4. Use the "Remove Label" button to clear a label if needed
-4. All labels are automatically saved to `cull_labels.csv`
+5. All labels are automatically saved to `cull_labels.csv`

 ### 2. Train Module (`train.py`)